-It has been over a year since we began our first project in Bolivia alongside our partners on the ground, in late 2020, resulting in a proven model for the recognition of homeschooling and the protection of parental rights.
+It has been several years since we began our first project in Bolivia alongside our partners on the ground, in late 2020, resulting in a proven model for the recognition of homeschooling and the protection of parental rights.
 This is now being replicated in countries across Europe, Africa, and Asia with great success.
 Most recently, we have seen the Bolivian model make significant progress in Latvia, Uganda, and Nepal.
 Even as Bolivia was “ground zero” for much of our work happening around the world today, the Bolivian national Christian homeschool leaders say, “Thank you for giving us a more global perspective.”

 The national government of Mongolia has asked our team and our partners on the ground to develop a pilot test program for homeschooling which thus far, with our team’s help, has been a great success in its first year.
 This unique approach, we call the Mongolian model, gives some of the most significant access to free-market regulation ever seen in the education space, a model we have successfully helped to replicate most recently in Namibia.